 Dr. Yiwei Liu received the Ph.D. degree from the Harbin Institute of Technology, Harbin, China, in 2006.
 He is currently a professor with the State Key Laboratory of Robotics and System, Harbin Institute of Technology, Harbin, China.
 He is engaged in the research of basic theories, key technologies, and engineering applications of dexterous operation of space robots.
 The research in the field of driving built-in dexterous hands, in which he works as a core member at the international leading level and has been applied to many research institutions at home and abroad.

 Prof. Dr. Hui Li, Beijing Institute of Technology

 Dr. Hui Li received the M.S. degree from the Harbin Institute of Technology, Harbin, China, in 2007, and the Ph.D. degree from the Beijing Institute of Technology, Beijing, China, in 2011, all in mechatronic engineering.
 He is currently an Associate Professor with the School of Mechatronical Engineering, Beijing Institute of Technology.
 His research interests include space robot, intelligent robotics, industry robot systems, artificial intelligence, and robot vision.

-Please indicate in your cover letter that your submission is intended for inclusion in the special issue, Space Robot.
+Please select "Special Issue: Space Robot" as the section/category during the submission process.
+Please also indicate in your cover letter that your submission is intended for inclusion in the special issue.